-Whether you’re out with friends to grab a bite or a drink (maybe at Frizzi & Lazzi or Il Brutto Anatroccolo) or in search of an alternative night out, Cox18 will give you a different perspective on Milan’s lifestyle and culture.
-Look for the tight wooden gate framed by street artist Blu’s drawing and step into one of Old Milan’s typical courtyards.
-You will find all sorts of events going on, from readings at the Calusca library and archive to the very late night punk shows or electronic dj sets (photo was taken before the COVID-19 pandemic!).
+Whether you’re out with friends to grab a drink (maybe at Frizzi & Lazzi) or in search of an alternative night out, Cox18 will give you a different perspective on Milan’s lifestyle and culture.
+Look for the tight wooden gate framed by street artist Blu’s graffiti and step into one of Old Milan’s typical courtyards: you will find all sorts of events going on, from readings at the Calusca library, to the vvvery late night punk shows or electronic dj sets (photo was taken before the COVID-19 pandemic!).